Haydeeer/zero_day/README.md

 # zero_day
-This is the repository for the optional vargant alx task
+This is my first repository as a full-stack engineer